-- (1) A district Municipal Planning Tribunal must consist of - - (a) at least one official of each participating municipality in the full-time service of the municipalities; and - (b) persons who are not municipal officials and who have knowledge and experience of spatial planning, land use management and land development or the law related thereto appointed from a list of service providers maintained by the district municipality to serve on the district Municipal Planning Tribunal. - (2) No municipal councillor of a participating municipality may be appointed as a member of a district Municipal Planning Tribunal.
+- (1) A district Municipal Planning Tribunal must consist of - - (a) at least three officials of each participating municipality in the full-time service of the municipalities; and - (b) persons who are not municipal officials and who have knowledge and experience of spatial planning, land use management and land development or the law related thereto. - (2) No municipal councillor of a participating municipality may be appointed as a member of a district Municipal Planning Tribunal.